FedericoPecora/coordination_oru/README.md

 ![alt text](images/coord.png "Coordination GUI")

-A gray arrow between robot A and robot B indicates that robot A will yield to robot B. These precedences are computed on the fly based on the current positions of robots and the intersecting areas of their trajectory envelopes (critical sections).
+A gray arrow between two robots indicates that the source robot will yield to the target robot.
 Priorities are computed every time a new mission is added.
 If multiple missions are added in batch, yielding behavior follows a fixed priority which can be specified programmatically.
 Driving robots always have priority over robots whose missions have been newly computed.
+The specific poses at which robots yield are computed on the fly based on the current positions of robots and the intersecting areas of their trajectory envelopes (critical sections).
+This makes it possible to achieve "following" behavior, that is, the yielding pose of a robot is updated online while the "leading" robot drives.